Christopher Yohmei Blasdel

 An Ocean of Time—The Poetry of Sam Hamill Set to Song

 An Ocean of Time features the poetry of Sam Hamill (1943-2018) set to song, accompanied by the shakuhachi and an array of world and original instruments such as: banjo, mountain dulcimer, halo handpan, kamelengoni, mbira array and percussion; forming a unique sonic tapestry that merges Eastern and Western musical influences.
-January 3rd is the official release date, though the music is already available on Bandcamp or the various streaming services.
+The album is already available on Bandcamp or the various streaming services.

 For more information go to my Bandcamp page or click the ‘discography‘ link in the menu.